Cynsar-Foundation/second.exchange/README.md

 # second.exchange

 ## Dev Setup
-For now since the repository is unstable we are dependent on some external git submodules particularly nostr-tools
+For now since the repository is unstable we are dependent on some external git submodules particularly nostr-tools.
+This is going to change in near future.
+For now dev setup requires initiating git submodules

-For older version of git you might need to init and update submodules explicitly

-For macos and linux:
+For macos and linux: Provided you have configured ssh and added the key to your github account, you have to open the terminal and execute following command
 ```
 git submodule update --init --recursive
 ```
 For windows:
+ssh based submodules is bit involved in windows.
+You have to create a ssh key and add it to your github account, then open git bash navigate to the repo folder or open vscode in location with `code .` and start new git bash terminal and type following command
 ```
 GIT_SSH_COMMAND="ssh -i ~/.ssh/<Your ssh private key>" git submodule update --init --recursive
 ```